 Some chips, such as MIPS and PowerPC, even give the operating system a choice as to which rules the CPU will follow; when the OS is booted, it establishes which "endian-ness" will be used.
+Later SPARC chips do this, as well as the ARM chips used in many phones.

 The endian-ness problem also arises on the Internet.
 If someone is running a Web browser on a little-endian machine but the Web site's server is big-endian, they won't be able to communicate.
 Thus as a standard, the Internet uses big-endian order.
-There is a UNIX system call, htons(), which takes a byte string and does the conversion, if necessary.
+There is a Unix system call, htons(), which takes a byte string and does the conversion, if necessary.